What kind of community do you want to live in?

 We've been running an informal of cities and practitioners for years but in 2017 iGen Foundation, an Australian not-for-profit organisation, recognised the need for a formal network of professionals and academics to assist Australasian cities to become more intercultural in their approach to manage increasing cultural diversity in their communities.
-Membership of the network is free to all cities and does not require you to be a member of the Intercultural Cities Network or buy consulting packages or pay any fees.
+Membership of the network is free to all cities and does not require you to be a member of the Council of Europe's Intercultural Cities Network or buy consulting packages or pay any fees as other organisations require.

-As a city, you'll have access to highly experienced and internationally recognised intercultural practitioners and leading academics, all of your Council's elected members and staff can find support and information from staff and elected members members throughout the Council of Europe's Intercultural Cities Programme and we will be scheduling webinars, forums and other events annually at no charge to DiverCities Network Australasia members.
+As an Australasian city, you'll have access to highly experienced and internationally recognised intercultural practitioners and leading academics.
+All of your Council's elected members and staff can find support and information from staff and elected members of other cities throughout the Council of Europe's Intercultural Cities Programme and we will be scheduling webinars, forums and other events annually at no charge to DiverCities Network of Australasia members.

 Joining the Divercities Network Australasia is your gateway to the Intercultural Cities Programme with the Council of Europe.

-DiverCities Network Australasia is your one stop shop for supporting increasing cultural diversity in your Council area!
+DiverCities Network Australasia is your one stop shop for supporting social cohesion in your increasingly multicultural Council area!

 WHAT IS DIVERCITIES NETWORK AUSTRALASIA?

 Lynda has been a community worker for more than 25 years and is privileged to have lived and worked in some of Australia’s most multicultural local government areas in Queensland, South Australia and Victoria.

 These experiences have ignited her passion for imagining a different future for relationships between people from established and emerging diverse cultural, language and faith backgrounds and government and other social institutions.